 Financial Aid Eligibility for MAE and MAT

-Students who are enrolled in either the Master of Arts in Education, the Master of Arts in Teaching programs, or those who are pursuing teacher licensure, may be eligible for Federal Loans to assist with their costs.
+Students who are enrolled in either the Master of Arts in Education, the Master of Arts in Teaching programs, EDSP or those who are pursuing teacher licensure, may be eligible for Federal Loans to assist with their costs.
 Students must be enrolled at least half-time to receive the William D Ford Federal Direct Stafford Loan.
 Full-time enrollment is 9 credit hours per term and half-time is 4.5 credit hours per term.
-Students not enrolled at least half-time or students pursuing principal or superintendent license may be eligible for alternative loans.
+Students not enrolled at least half-time or who have used up their yearly or lifetime Stafford Loan aggregate may borrow in an Alternative/Private Education loan or GradPLUS loan.

 Filing the FAFSA